fanw86/TransitGPT/prompts/generated_prompt.md

 ### Example Task and Solution 5
 Task: Identify the date when a specific route had the fewest trips in the GTFS feed.
 Solution:
-To identify the date when a specific route had the fewest trips, we need to consider several factors:

-1. GTFS feeds use a combination of calendar entries and exceptions to define service patterns.
-2. We need to calculate the number of trips for each day within the feed's date range.
-3. We must account for regular service defined in the calendar, as well as any exceptions defined in calendar_dates.
-4. Some dates might have no service at all, which we should exclude from our analysis.
-5. Visualizing the trip counts over time can provide additional insights into service patterns.

 Our approach will be:
 - Identify all trips associated with the specified route.
 - Determine the valid date range from the feed info.